 A detached retina cannot be seen from the outside of the eye.
-The only way to diagnose retinal tears is through a comprehensive eye exam.
-Your eye doctor will use a lighted magnification instrument to view the inside of your eye.
-Other diagnostic instruments include certain types of contact lenses, a slit lamp or ultrasound.
+The only way to diagnose retinal tears is through a comprehensive exam.
+Your eye doctor will use a lighted magnification instrument to

 This publication is copyrighted.
 This sheet may be reproduced-unaltered in hard print (photocopied) for educational purposes only.
-The Prevent Blindness America name, logo, telephone number and copyright information may not be omitted.
+The Prevent Blindness name, logo, telephone number and copyright information may not be omitted.
 Electronic reproduction, other reprint, excerption or use is not permitted without written consent.
-Because of the time-sensitive nature of the information contained in this publication, contact Prevent Blindness America for updates.
+Because of the time-sensitive nature of the information contained in this publication, contact Prevent Blindness for updates.